Why We Can't Seem to Get Enough

 When we find ourselves wanting something strong enough, we'll do just about anything to get it--sometimes at the expense of our bodies, brains, bank accounts, and relationships.
 So why do we sometimes have the irrepressible feeling that we need something--such as food, cigarettes, alcohol, or sex-- that we really just want?
 And how do we satiate that feeling without indulging it?

-In the book Craving, Omar Manejwala, M.D., translates the neurobiology of this phenomenon into real and accessible terms, explaining why we just can't seem to get enough.
+In the self-help book Craving, Omar Manejwala, M.D., translates the neurobiology of this phenomenon into real and accessible terms, explaining why we just can't seem to get enough.
 He then gives us tools and guidance to find satisfaction without giving in to our cravings.
 Dr. Manejwala explains:

 *how and why our brain drives behavior